HeardLibrary/digital-scholarship/computer/command-unix.md

 In this case, the path to the `docker` program is in the system PATH variable, so it doesn't matter where I am in the directory tree within the shell.
 If that weren't the case, I'd need to use the `cd` command to move to the appropriate directory first.

-The Blazegraph server is communicating through port 8889, so to talk to it, I open any web browser and enter this in the browser URL bar:
+The Blazegraph server is communicating through port 8889, so to talk to the server, I open any web browser and enter this in the browser URL bar:

 ```
 http://localhost:8889/bigdata/
 ```

+I can then use the Blazegraph interface to do what I want.

 <img src="../images-6-mac/blazegraph-browser.png" style="border:1px solid black">

-I can then use the Blazegraph interface to do what I want.
 To shut down the server, I enter in the console:

 ```
 docker container stop blazegraph